doemski/node-red-contrib-profiiot/README.md

 ### Reducer
 A node that takes an action and a current substate and returns a new substate.

+**Note**: It is recommended to have an ActionCreator which creates an initialization action ('INIT') at the start of the application.
+This way the Reducer can return the initial substate it is responsible for.

 #### Example
 Possible initial state of a reducer:
 ```js